Intensity of Destructive Interference Formula

 How to calculate Intensity of Destructive Interference?

 With Intensity 1 (I1) & Intensity 2 (I2) we can find Intensity of Destructive Interference using the formula - Resultant Intensity of Destructive = (sqrt(Intensity 1)-sqrt(Intensity 2))^2.
-This formula also uses Square Root Function function(s).
+This formula also uses Square Root (sqrt) function(s).

 Can the Intensity of Destructive Interference be negative?